Skip to content

 While East Ayrshire Council Building Standards seek agreement in how interpretation matters are handled, inevitably a difference of opinion can result.

 In this event, Local Authority Building Standards Scotland (LABSS) have developed a process whereby the applicant has access to a resolution process.
-This process must involve all parties to the interpretation and would be initiated by contacting the Operations Manager.
-The Building Standards Division (BSD)of the Scottish Government supports the adoption of the LABSS Dispute Resolution Process and will refer applicants to the process.
+The Building Standards Division of the Scottish Government supports the adoption of the LABSS Dispute Resolution Process and will refer applicants to the process.

-If at any time in the process the applicant seeks a view from the BSD, the resolution process is terminated and BSD view is adopted by the instigating authority.
-Similarly, if at any time in the process the applicant lodges a complaint through the council’s formal complaints procedure, then the local authority process takes precedence.
-The resolution process is terminated.
+If at any time in the process the applicant seeks a view from the BSD, the resolution process is terminated, and BSD view is adopted by the instigating authority.
+Similarly, if at any time in the process the applicant lodges a complaint through the council’s formal complaints procedure, then the local authority process takes precedence and the resolution process is terminated.

 Help us to help you